 It can be observed that deep learning-based deblurring algorithms, in general, have more favorable visual results than traditional methods.
 The Fast Hyperplacian prior produces ring artifacts because the kernel estimation derive often results to an inaccurate blur kernel after deblur.
 On the other hand, DeblurGan-V2 maintains a sharper result after testing my dataset with the network.
 I also noticed that It provided sharper results for my first two images, however the third image shows some disparities.
 Lastly, MPRNet produced the best results visually compared to the ground truth and other techniques.
 The more I increased the epochs and layers, the better the image quality, however this makes the method computationally complex.

-5. Conclusion
+5. Conclusions and Discusssions

+Need write some discussions on the pros and cons of each method, and point out some viable future directions.

 References